 6.1: Requests Outside of the Requests Board

-In an effort to prevent people from joining just to request something and then move on, you are required to make 20 quality posts as well as stick around for a least a month before you're able to post in the Requests board.
+In an effort to prevent people from joining just to request something and then move on, you are required to make 50 quality posts as well as stick around for at least 5 weeks before you're able to post in the Requests board.
 The Requests board is the only place we allow requests so as to prevent clutter across the rest of the forum while also being able to enforce this requests rule.
 If you are unable to post in the Requests board, it's probably because you don't meet the requirements to do so.
 If you post a request thread of any sort outside the Requests forum without meeting the requirements, it will be locked on sight and you will be warned.

 6.2: Don't Be a Slavedriver